stevenvorona/stevenvorona/README.md

 # Hi!
 I'm Steven Vorona

 ## About Me
 - I'm a senior computer science (CSCI) major at USC looking to grow through new projects and opportunities.
+I currently live in LA but am originally from New Jersey and plan to move to New York after graduating.

 ## Past Professional Experience
 - Software Development Intern at AWS